AlbertoBasalo/aicode-academy/src/content/legal/privacy.md

 - Request data deletion
 - Opt out of analytics

-Contact us for any privacy concerns at privacy@aicodeacademy.dev
+Contact us for any privacy concerns at albertobasalo@aicode.academy